Get access to everything we publish when you sign up for Outside+.

 Isvara pranidhana: surrender to God

-Asanas, the postures practiced in yoga, comprise the third limb.
+Asanas, the postures practiced in yoga, comprise the third of the 8 limbs of yoga.
 In the yogic view, the body is a temple of spirit, the care of which is an important stage of our spiritual growth.
 Through the practice of asanas, we develop the habit of discipline and the ability to concentrate, both of which are necessary for meditation.

 Generally translated as “breath control,” this fourth stage consists of techniques designed to gain mastery over the respiratory process while recognizing the connection between the breath, the mind, and the emotions.
 As implied by the literal translation of pranayama, “life force extension,” yogis believe that it not only rejuvenates the body but actually extends life itself.
 You can practice pranayama as an isolated technique (i.e., simply sitting and performing a number of breathing exercises), or integrate it into your daily hatha yoga routine.